bulletmark/pinstall/README.md

 it will create a bare-bones ./pyproject.toml file.
 This will allow you to install the app using `pipx install .`, or `pip install .` commands.

+Will also parse PEP 723 dependencies from a script tag in the Python file.

 Your app.py must have a main() function to be called when the app is run.